-US warns Russia over support for Assad
+US sends mixed signals on Syria ahead of G7

 "Lavrov stressed that an attack on a country whose government is fighting terrorism only plays into the hands of extremists creates additional threats to regional and global security," the statement said.

-Tillerson said that Russia should do more to meet commitments it made in 2013 to guarantee the destruction of Syria's chemical weapons.
-"That will part of the discussions when I visit Moscow next week is to call upon Foreign Minister Lavrov and the Russian government to fulfill the obligation it made to the international community when it agreed to be the guarantor of the elimination of the chemical weapons," he told ABC.
+Tillerson said Russia should do more to meet commitments it made in 2013 to guarantee the destruction of Syria's chemical weapons.
+"That will part of the discussions when I visit Moscow next week is to call upon Foreign Minister Lavrov and the Russian government to fulfill the obligation it made to the international community when it agreed to be the guarantor of the elimination of the chemical weapons," he told ABC on Sunday.

 "And why Russia has not been able to achieve that is unclear to me.
 I don't draw conclusions of complicity at all, but clearly they've been incompetent and perhaps they've just simply been out-maneuvered by the Syrians."

-The Trump administration has hardened its position on Assad's future n the past few days,.
+The Trump administration has dramatically reversed its position on Syria in the past week.

-US Ambassador to the United Nations Nikki Haley told CNN a change of government in the war-ravaged nation was "inevitable."
+In her CNN interview Sunday, Haley suggested that a change of government in the war-ravaged nation was inevitable, and said removing Assad was now a US priority.

 "If you look at his actions, if you look at the situation, it's going to be hard to see a government that's peaceful and stable with Assad," she said.